zhouaea/ElectricTaste/README.md

 ![image](https://user-images.githubusercontent.com/75145715/217974514-855754fd-5c83-465c-86cd-e68d7eb6cd61.png)

-Since the publicatiion of this paper, research on taste-based computer interfaces has gotten impressively sophisticated (See further reading section below).
+Since the publication of this paper, research on taste-based computer interfaces has gotten impressively sophisticated (See further reading section below).
 The implications for this technology are incredible: it would essentially allow people to enjoy flavor without eating food, birthing everything from dieting products, specialized silverware that enhances the flavor of food, to even taste as a language.

 This stuff is really exciting to think about.
 Discussing it with friends, even more incredible is how taste-based interfaces could integrate with digital media.
 We could have a Spotify for flavors, where musicians become chefs, or integration with social media, where anyone can share the flavors of their food pictures.
 We could taste the food in video games and VR/AR applications, or even somehow integrate taste into movies.